Beyond REST

 I started my professional software development career building solutions for the telecommunication sector using XML Technologies (XML, XQuery, XPath, XSLT) and Oracle ones (_puke_).
 I've dealt with that for two and a half years.
 At that time I got a great offer from a European company to work with similar technologies.
 Nowadays I'm so happy that I refused.

 Three years ago I started learning/building RESTful APIs.
 At that time I used Java 8 with Spring Boot.
 Since the company I worked with was dealing with Enterprises, remaining technologies were a bit out-of-date.
 OracleDB, PLSQL, Maven/Gradle and Jenkins (used for manual deployments only).
 That was about it.
 No caching, indexing, k/v store, streaming, event-processing, secret store etc. A relational database is used for everything.
-Although It still felt interesting for a year or so.
+Although it still felt interesting for a year or so.

-Since I was reading lots of tech blogs and ‘following the scene’ I noticed that my previous company was lacking behind technology-wise.
+Since I was reading lots of tech blogs and 'following the scene' I noticed that my previous company was lagging behind technology-wise.
 I searched for a new one and was very lucky to join my current company.

 Besides other things that I like about it, it felt very modern at that time.
 It still is, especially considering my current location where the majority of companies work with 'older technologies'.
 I think most of the places are like that, except startup-centric ones like San Francisco and Austin.